dbetel/HPCS_LUAD/README.md

 ## Part 2 - Processing of previously published scRNA-seq data

 We downloaded publicly available scRNA-seq data from mouse and human studies across different tissues including colon, skin, prostate, pancreas, and breast.
-Below is the breakdown of which files were used to analize the data and the corresponding figures in the publication.
+Below is the breakdown of which files were used to analyze the data and the corresponding figures in the publication.

-Each dataset was downloaded individually then quality control and analysis was done per dataset as run in the assosiated python notebook.
+Each dataset was downloaded individually then quality control and analysis was done per dataset as run in the associated python notebook.

-Then the information was aggregated an copmared in the hpcsQuant file to generate the figures.
+Then the information was aggregated then compared in the hpcsQuant file to generate the figures.

 We used the panCancerEnv.yml to create a conda environment to run the files below.